turtlelaine/Steps-Till-Dawn/documentation.md

 ## 5. Future Improvements

 - Add more rooms and outdoor areas
+- Chasing scenes
 - Add more sound effects
 - Improve dialogue box and inventory design
 - Port to browser (by using Pygbag?)